banos/xxtmp-testmvc/examples/canjs_require/readme.md

 CanJS is the extracted, more modern and more library-like MVC parts of [JavaScriptMVC](http://javascriptmvc.com), formerly known as jQueryMX.

-JavaScriptMVC 3.3 uses CanJS for the MVC structure so this TodoMVC example applies to JavaScriptMVC as well.
+JavaScriptMVC 3.3 uses CanJS for the MVC structure so this TobuyMVC example applies to JavaScriptMVC as well.

 Additionally, JavaScriptMVC contains: